Meet Your Professors

 Bio:

-Ager Gondra is a linguist whose scholarly interests are syntax, language contact, language variation, language acquisition, and second language teaching.
-He teaches courses in Spanish linguistics, bilingualism, and Second Language Teaching.
+Ager Gondra is a linguist whose scholarly interests reflect three general areas of investigation related to bilingualism: 1) linguistic variability and change in bilingual settings; 2) second language acquisition and teaching; and 3) attitudes and ideologies of languages in contact.
+He teaches courses in linguistics, and Second Language Teaching.
 He collects his research data in the Basque Country, his homeland.
 Ager Gondra is also the Director of the Spanish Basic Language Program.

 Research Interests: